DavidSmith-NOAA/nwm_to_nwps_hi_pr/README.md

-Short Range NWM Informed NWPS Visualization for Hawaii and Puerto Rico
+🌊 Short Range NWM Informed NWPS Visualization for Hawaii and Puerto Rico

-This repository contains Python scripts for visualizing Shorte Range National Water Model (NWM) Informed NWPS data for Hawaii and Puerto Rico.
-The generated plots help visualize water model data for effective hydrological analysis.
+This repository contains Python scripts for visualizing Short Range National Water Model (NWM) Informed NWPS data for 🌴 Hawaii and 🏝️ Puerto Rico.
+The generated plots offer insightful visualizations for effective hydrological analysis.

-Features
+✨ Features

-Generate separate maps for Hawaii and Puerto Rico
+🗺️ Generate separate maps for Hawaii and Puerto Rico

-Visualize NWM and NWPS data with color-coded markers
+🎨 Visualize NWM and NWPS data with color-coded markers

-Customizable map settings for detailed analysis
+⚙️ Customizable map settings for detailed analysis

-Installation
+🛠️ Installation

-To set up the environment, install the necessary dependencies using the requirements.txt file:
+Set up the environment by installing the necessary dependencies using the requirements.txt file:

 pip install -r requirements.txt

-Usage
+🚀 Usage

-Place your data file in the appropriate directory.
+📂 Place your data file in the appropriate directory.

-Run the Python script:
+🐍 Run the Python script:

 python hawaii_puerto_rico_plots.py

-The resulting images will be saved as nbm_nwm_nwps_hawaii.png and nbm_nwm_nwps_puerto_rico.png.
+📸 View the results:

+nbm_nwm_nwps_hawaii.png

+nbm_nwm_nwps_puerto_rico.png

-Data
+📊 Data

-Ensure the s_08mr23.shp shapefile and NWM/NWPS data are available in the directory.
+Ensure the following are available in the directory:

+🗺️ s_08mr23.shp shapefile

+📥 NWM/NWPS data

-Requirements
+📦 Requirements

-A list of dependencies can be found in the requirements.txt file.
+All dependencies are listed in the requirements.txt file.

-Contributing
+🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions are welcome! 🚀 Please open an issue or submit a pull request.

-License
+📜 License

 This project is licensed under the MIT License.

+🌧️ Happy Coding! 🌴